playhard21/Simulated-image-data/README.md

 Now spyder should be up and running.
 ### 2b.
 Running the scripts

-From spyder navigate to CNN_Models and open 01CNN.py and run it (Dont forget to change the path location)
+From spyder navigate to CNN_Models and open 01CNN.py and run it (Don't forget to change the path location).
+Test 1: Use test 1 data from Dropbox, This is different sets of virtual data in for training and validating the model with 6 classes.
+Test 2: Use test 2 data, This is train with virtual data and testing with 6 classes.
+Test 3: Use test 2 data, This is train with virtual data and testing with 4 classes (Coil, Barrel, forklift, Pallet).

+use the 02CNN.py for remaining tests
+Test 4: Use test 2 data, This is train with virtual data and testing with 4 classes (Coil, Barrel, forklift, Pallet).
+This model generates a confusion matrix.

+## Step 3: Using Inception v2 Algorithm